Skip to content

 Tummy Tuck - Our Approach

 A tummy tuck removes loose abdominal skin and repairs muscle separation for a flatter, firmer midsection.
-Crucially, it also repairs the rectus diastasis (muscle separation) that often occurs after pregnancy, restoring core strength and a flat waistline.
+Crucially, it also repairs the abdominal muscle separation (muscle separation) that often occurs after pregnancy, restoring core strength and a flat waistline.

 Inquire